lmas/thesis/thesis.typ

 making adaptations to the DAMP algorithm, an alternative implementation could then process the continuously streaming data from the hardware sensors.

-TODO: rewrite into plain english and explain details in a paragraph or two
+#TODO("rewrite into plain english and explain details in a paragraph or two")

 #figure(```go
 func (a *StreamingDAMP) Push(v float64) float64: